davidgasquez/handbook/Life Advice.md

 As for my next steps, I'll be joining [Protocol Labs](https://protocol.ai/about/) to help build open source tools that make working with data easier.
 I'm excited and scared of it, but it's a great opportunity to learn and grow that I couldn't let it go.

-If you ever find yourself around Granada, Spain, reach out as I'd love to see you!
+If you ever find yourself around Granada (Spain), reach out as I'd love to see you!